 About The Hangar

-In 1927 “The Hangar” was built to use as the Natrona County Airport.
-Located seven miles north of Casper on Salt Creek Highway.
-Wardwell Field was named in honor of Major Doyen P. Wardwell of Casper, a pioneer of aviation development in Casper and Wyoming.
-Wardwell died in an airplane crash in Casper Aug.
-8, 1929 when the plane he was piloting went into a tailspin and crashed near the airport.
-Casper Municipal Airport was officially rededicated as Wardwell Field in September 1930.
-Wardwell Field later closed with the airport relocating to the former Casper Army Air Base.
+The Hangar was built in 1927 as the Natrona County Airport.
+In September 1930, Wardwell Field was named in honor of Major Doyen P. Wardwell of Casper, a pioneer of aviation development in Wyoming.
+He passed away when the plane he was piloting went into a tailspin and crashed near the airport on August 8, 1929.
+Wardwell Field eventually closed and the airport relocated to the former Casper Army Air Base.

-Romie Nunn, a local rancher and successful businessman, who moved to Casper in 1918 with his family, owned a portion of the Wardwell Field Property.
+Romie Nunn, who moved to Casper in 1918 with his family, was a local rancher and successful businessman and owned a portion of the Wardwell Field Property.
 He repurchased the airport property (consisting of 640 acres) in 1954 for $205000.
-Mr. Nunn hoped to make it “the Horse Center of The Rockers” but ultimately subdivided the area in 1958, calling it Bar Nunn Ranch Subdivision.
-In 1990 Bundy’s purchased the building from being torn down.
-Bundy operated Bundy’s Marine till 2012.
+Nunn hoped to make it “the Horse Center of The Rockies,” but instead subdivided the area in 1958, naming it Bar Nunn Ranch Subdivision.
+Wardwell Field is now the location of the town of Bar Nunn; the runways became the city streets.